Everyone is welcome—no matter your writing experience. We are excited to be a part of your journey!

 Eva Krause is a writer, photographer, and a current Communications and Media student at Brookdale Community College.
 She has worked as an intern for Project Write Now for a year and is dedicated to contributing and generating new ideas for the team.
 She is passionate about expressing true identity freely using art and writing as a medium to do so.
 She has displayed her award-winning photography piece at The Guild of Creative Art located in Shrewsbury, New Jersey.
 She is passionate about filmmaking and music and interlaced the two by creating a music video for a local band called Ross Owen and the Tribe.
 She is also passionate about health and wellbeing and is training to be an EMR for her community.
 When she is not doing schoolwork, she enjoys listening to music, creating visual art, independent writing, photo/video editing, watching films and television series, and rollerblading.

 Koye Oputa is an 18-year-old student living in Baltimore for school.
 She is constantly eating new foods, learning new perspectives, and discovering that Old Bay seasoning tastes good on nearly everything.
 She is an intern at Project Write Now and the creative director of the intercollegiate magazine, J. Magazine.
 She writes for the people who are “bad” and need the hope and love to know that they can be good.

-We invite teens ages 13 to 18 to join our PWN Teen Ambassador program.
+We invite college-age students (18-23) to join our PWN Teen college intern program.